NeuralNetworkVerification/Marabou/README.md

 The Python bindings for Marabou are built automatically (controllable via the `BUILD_PYTHON` CMake flag).
 This process will produce the binary file and the shared library for the Python API, which is created in the `maraboupy` folder.

-The Python interface was tested only on Python versions >=3.8.
-The Python interface requires *pybind11* (which is automatically downloaded).
+Building the Python interface requires *pybind11* (which is automatically downloaded).

 It may be useful to set up a Python virtual environment, see [here](https://docs.python.org/3/tutorial/venv.html) for more information.